apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**James Webb Space Telescope snaps stunning new image of Uranus**
+**Texas immigration law known as SB4, allowing state to arrest migrants, signed by Gov. Greg Abbott**

-You can read more about it [here](https://www.salon.com/2023/12/19/james-webb-space-telescope-snaps-stunning-new-image-of-uranus/).
+You can read more about it [here](https://www.cbsnews.com/news/texas-immigration-law-sb4-signed-greg-abbott/).

 ## Requirements
 - Python 3.8